 A New Vision for Education

-These many initiatives illustrate that the international community now strongly believes that we need to foster – through education – the values, behavior, and lifestyles required for a sustainable future.
-Education for the sustainable concept of development has come to be seen as a process of learning how to make decisions that consider the long-term future of all communities’ economy, ecology, and social well-being.
+These many initiatives illustrate that the international community now strongly believes that we must foster – through education – the values, behavior, and lifestyles required for a sustainable future.
+Education for the sustainable concept of development has come to be seen as a process of learning how to make decisions considering the long-term future of all communities’ economies, ecology, and social well-being.
 Building the capacity for such future-oriented thinking is a key task of education.

 This represents a new vision of education, a vision that helps learners better understand the world in which they live, addressing the complexity and inter-contentedness of problems such as poverty, wasteful consumption, environmental degradation, urban decay, population growth, gender inequality, health, conflict and the violation of human rights that threaten our future.
 This vision of education emphasizes a holistic, interdisciplinary approach to developing the knowledge and skills needed for a sustainable future and changes in values, behavior, and lifestyles.
 This requires us to reorient education systems, policies, and practices to empower everyone, young and old, to make decisions and act in culturally appropriate and locally relevant ways to redress the problems that threaten our common future.
 We, therefore, need to think globally and act locally.
 In this way, people of all ages can become empowered to develop and evaluate alternative visions of a sustainable future and fulfill them by working creatively with others.

 Seeking sustainable development through education requires educators to:

 • Place an ethic for living sustainable, based upon social justice principles, democracy, peace, and ecological integrity, at the center of society’s concerns.

-• Encourage a meeting of disciplines, a linking of knowledge and expertise, to create more integrated and contextual understandings.
+• Encourage a meeting of disciplines, linking knowledge and expertise, to create more integrated and contextual understandings.

 • Encourage lifelong learning, starting at the beginning of life and stuck in life – one based on a passion for a radical transformation of society’s moral character.

 • Develop to the maximum the potential of all human beings throughout their lives to achieve self-fulfillment and full self-expression with the collective achievement of a viable future.